May I get copies of the photos, and how much do they cost?

 |24x36 or smaller on cut roll paper||$65|

 Standard ground shipping and packing for most orders is $10; for large orders or prints 16x20 and bigger, $20.
-Prints 16x20 and bigger will require that the original photograph be rescanned at a cost of $15 per scan.
+Prints 16x20 and bigger will require that each original photograph be rescanned at an additional cost of $15 per scan.
 For other sizes and services, or to receive an order form, please contact us.

 Why do some photographs have lots of information about them, while others do not?